Taiwo Akinkunmi

-Michael Taiwo Akinkunmi OFR (born 10 May 1936) is a retired Nigerian civil servant.
-He is famous for designing Nigeria's national flag, and he is commonly called "Mr. Flag Man".
+Michael Taiwo Akinkunmi OFR (10 May 1936 – 29 August 2023) was a Nigerian civil servant who was best known for designing Nigeria's national flag.
+He was commonly referred to as Mr. Flag Man.

 Early life and career

-Akinkunmi was born in Ibadan, of Yoruba origin, the older of a set of twins.
+Michael Taiwo Akinkunmi was born in Ibadan, of Yoruba origin, the older of a set of twins.
 He lived with his father until he was 8 years old before he relocated to the Northern part of Nigeria.
 He began his early education in the North.
 After his father's retirement, he came down to the West and was re-enrolled at Baptist Day School, Idi-Ikan in Ibadan.
-He finished from Baptist Day School Idi-kan in 1949 and proceeded to Ibadan Grammar School (IGS) in 1950 where he enjoyed a very good education.
+He finished from Baptist Day School Idi-kan in 1949, and proceeded to Ibadan Grammar School (IGS) in 1950 where he enjoyed a very good education.